 Marketing

-Which Music Licenses Do Small Businesses Need?
+What Types of Music Licenses Do Small Businesses Require?

 Have you ever thought about the music that plays inside a restaurant or during an exercise class?
 Or perhaps music playing amid COVID-19 as people dine outdoors and exercise via virtual classes?